entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 3. Set up permissions to configure the service:
    - [Login to your Keycloak instance](../../docs/consume/identity-management.md#logging-into-your-keycloak-instance) as an admin.
    - Give at least one user the ability to manage the Customer Portal by granting the `cp-admin` role.
 Assign the `cp-admin` role for the `pn-a71d68dd-166dc0f4-entandodemo-customerportal-server` client.
-Go to [Assign client roles](../../docs/consume/identity-management.md#authorization) for more details.
+See [Role Assignment in ID Management](../../docs/consume/identity-management.md#authorization) for more details.
    - Give the generated plugin client permission to manage users.
-       1. From the left sidebar, go to `Clients`, and select client ID `pn-a71d68dd-166dc0f4-entandodemo-customerportal-server`.
+       1. From the left sidebar, go to `Clients` and select client ID `pn-a71d68dd-166dc0f4-entandodemo-customerportal-server`.
-       2. Click the `Service Account` tab at the top and select `realm-management` from the `Client Roles` field.
+       2. Click the `Service Account` tab at the top of the page and select `realm-management` from the `Client Roles` field.
        3. Choose `realm-admin` from `Available Roles`.
 Click `Add selected`.
 It should appear as an `Assigned Role`.

 4. To navigate to your CP:
    * From the sidebar →  `Page` → `Management`